-The Nutrient Tracking Tool was designed to be user friendly, with following main pages:
+The Nutrient Tracking Tool was designed to be user-friendly and contains the following pages:

-On the Projects page, users can create a project by enter the name and description of the project, open saved/example projects, or upload projects from local source.
+On the Projects page, users can create a project by entering the name and description of the project, opening saved/example projects, or uploading projects from local source.

-On the Fields page, the users either create new fields or verify the fields drawn on the Location page.
-Clicking on the fields allows the user to further define the field characteristics in the soils and management pages.
+On the Fields page, the users can verify the fields drawn on the Location page.
+Clicking on the fields allows the user to further define the field characteristics in the Soils and Management pages.

-On the Operation page, users create the crop schedule and define management for the given field management scenario.
+On the Operations page, users can create the crop schedule and define management for the given field management scenario.

-To advance to the next page, simply click Save and Continue.
+To advance to the next page, simply click Next